RezvanEhsani/LOCATOR/README.md

 The analysis presented in our publication requires packages to be installed, and we refer to the following document about the R session info.

 ` mySessionConfig.sh`

+# License
+This project is licensed under the MIT License.

+Copyright 2022 Department of Informatics, University of Bergen (UiB) and the Centre of Cancer Biomarkers (CCBIO), Norway

+You may only use the source code in this repository in compliance with the license provided in this repository.
+For more details, please refer to the file named "LICENSE.md".